 National Monuments are a source of pride for Americans.
-Many people go to these monuments to see what they represent and admire them for the design.
-This article will illustrate each national monument and the best ones to visit at least once in your lifetime.
+Many people go to these monuments to see what they represent and admire them for their design.
+This literary expedition will illustrate each national monument and the best ones to visit at least once in your lifetime.

 Before illustrating a list of all US National Monuments, let’s get into the management and history of these federally governed monuments.

 Eight federal agencies in five departments manage the 129 current U.S. National Monuments.
 A single agency manages 115 monuments, while 14 are co-managed by two.

 One of the NPS’s national monuments, Grand Canyon-Parashant, is not an official unit because it overlaps with Lake Mead National Recreation Area.
 Management practices vary across agencies and sites according to their missions, the size or type of protected place, and legal authorization.
 Generally, hunting, fishing, and extraction of resources are prohibited.

 National monuments are a source of pride for Americans.
 Different federal agencies with regulations and procedures manage them.
 The National Park Service is one such agency, and they manage the Grand Canyon-Parashant National Monument.

 This monument is located on the border of Arizona and Nevada, and it is co-managed by the National Park Service and the Bureau of Land Management.
 The monument is open to hunting, fishing, and resource extraction, but these activities are heavily regulated.